ChrisLTD/ChrisLTD.com/_posts/2015-06-29-detecting-windows-javascript-css.md

 }
 {% endhighlight %}

 [^font]: Windows was garbling a custom web font that Mac OS X, iOS, and Linux had no trouble displaying.
+It didn’t matter what browser you were using.

 [^abovecss]: If the JavaScript was loaded after the CSS, visitors might see odd styling flashes when the `windows` or `not-windows` class is added.